sbryngelson/group-docs/phd-syllabus/giving-talks.md

 Later, you won’t need as much practice for a conference talk, let’s say; but a job talk may require even more practice and iteration.
 After you synthesize and iterate on all the feedback, you’re ready to go.
 This process often takes many days, even for a short talk.

+The most common feedback I give on talks is:
+* The talk was not structured for the audience.
+  * Who are you talking to?
+It matters!
+In fact, it might be the thing that matters most.
+* What was your message?
+  *  If the message is unclear to me, it will definitely be unclear to others.
+If your talk doesn't have a message, consider why, come up with an appropriate one, and restructure your slides.
+* You did not practice enough.
+  *  You know your talk is well practiced when you can deliver it without looking at the slides/projector most of the time.
+Why?
+Because you already know what's on them, and what's coming next!
+This allows you to engage with the audience.
+  *  You know your talk is not well-practiced when you are reading the slides: I, too, can read your slides.
+If that's what you were going to do, you could have just sent a PDF of the slides to the audience to peruse at their own leisure.
+*  Stop using superlatives.
+    *  Words like _very_ can pollute an otherwise excellent talk.
+"The relationship is _very_ complicated."
+"This equation is _very_ nonlinear."
+What does one intend with such words?
+Best case: People think you have a nervous tick.
+Worst case: People think you are trying to make your work seem artificially interesting and challenging.
+We all work on hard things.

 #### Q&A